University of Arizona

 - Later on, incorporate additional notes and information or photos, etc., into your notebook on adjacent blank pages

 Conduct in ClassAll participants in this courseprofessors and students alikeshould practice common courtesy, in the field as well as in the classroom.

 - As always, adhere to the ABOR code of conduct and the UA Code of Academic Integrity.

-- Specifically, no racism, sexism, profanity, or violence in this course, including on the fieldtrips.
+- Specifically, no racism, sexism, profanity, or violence in this course, including out in the field.